marcomasser/LaunchBarActions/README.md

 That’s why I wrote a LaunchBar Action that just creates a new Playground and opens it right away.
 You can optionally enter a name for the Playground, but you don’t have to (a timestamped name is used by default).

-It’s written in Swift, so a current Xcode version is required.
+It’s written in Swift 1, so Xcode 6.4 is required.